python/devguide/pullrequest.rst

 .. note::
    You can still upload a patch to bugs.python.org_, but the GitHub pull request workflow is **strongly** preferred.

+.. _good-prs:

+Making good PRs
+'''''''''''''''

+When creating a pull request for submission, there are several things that you should do to help ensure that your pull request is accepted.

+First, make sure to follow Python's style guidelines.
+For Python code you should follow :PEP:`8`, and for C code you should follow :PEP:`7`.
+If you have one or two discrepancies those can be fixed by the core developer who merges your pull request.
+But if you have systematic deviations from the style guides your pull request will be put on hold until you fix the formatting issues.

+Second, be aware of backwards-compatibility considerations.
+While the core developer who eventually handles your pull request will make the final call on whether something is acceptable, thinking about backwards-compatibility early will help prevent having your pull request rejected on these grounds.
+Put yourself in the shoes of someone whose code will be broken by the change(s) introduced by the pull request.
+It is quite likely that any change made will break someone's code, so you need to have a good reason to make a change as you will be forcing someone to update their code.
+(This obviously does not apply to new classes or functions; new arguments should be optional and have default values which maintain the existing behavior.)
+If in doubt, have a look at :PEP:`387` or :ref:`discuss <communication>` the issue with experienced developers.

+Third, make sure you have proper tests to verify your pull request works as expected.
+Pull requests will not be accepted without the proper tests!

+Fourth, make sure the entire test suite :ref:`runs <runtests>` **without failure** because of your changes.
+It is not sufficient to only run whichever test seems impacted by your changes, because there might be interferences unknown to you between your changes and some other part of the interpreter.

+Fifth, proper :ref:`documentation <documenting>` additions/changes should be included.

 .. _patchcheck: